-When O&M operations that trigger automatic switchovers are performed on an ApsaraDB RDS for MySQL instance, the connections between applications and database proxies of the RDS instance are temporarily interrupted.
-This affects your services.
-This topic describes how to configure persistent connection settings for an ApsaraDB RDS for MySQL instance to keep connections alive, prevent service interruptions, improve instance availability, and reduce maintenance costs.
+When O&M operations that trigger switchovers are performed on an ApsaraDB RDS for MySQL instance, the connections between applications and database proxies of the RDS instance are temporarily interrupted.
+This may cause service interruptions.
+This topic describes how to configure persistent connection settings for an RDS instance to keep connections alive, prevent service interruptions, improve instance availability, and reduce maintenance costs.

 Persistent connections are provided by the database proxy feature of ApsaraDB RDS for MySQL.
-Persistent connections ensure that the connections between applications and database proxies of your RDS instance are kept alive regardless of whether automatic switchovers occur on the RDS instance.
-If you enable persistent connections, disconnection errors are not reported when you use database proxy endpoints to connect your applications to your RDS instance.
+If O&M operations that trigger switchovers are performed on the RDS instance, persistent connections help ensure that the connections between applications and database proxies of the RDS instance are kept alive.
+In this case, if you use database proxy endpoints to connect your applications to your RDS instance, disconnection errors are not reported.
+The following figure shows the details.

 Implementation

-Database proxy connections are divided into frontend connections between database proxies and clients and backend connections between database proxies and instances.
-If an automatic switchover occurs, the backend connections are interrupted, and the frontend connections are kept alive.
-In this case, persistent connections of the database proxy feature are implemented.
+Database proxy connections are divided into frontend connections between database proxies and clients and backend connections between database proxies and databases.
+If the backend connections are interrupted during an operation such as switchover, the frontend connections are kept alive.
+This way, persistent connections are implemented.

 If a backend connection is established between a database proxy and an RDS instance, persistent connections are implemented by restoring the connection status of the backend connection after it is interrupted.